caterpillarC15/pushscripts/README.md

 # Install globally via pnpm
 pnpm add -g pushscripts

-# That's it!
-PushScripts automatically uses your existing API keys
+# Set your preferred provider
-# Just use 'push' or 'commit' in any git repository
+export PUSHSCRIPTS_MODEL_PROVIDER=openai  # or 'groq'
 ```

-If you don't have an API key in your environment yet:
+If you haven't set up your API keys yet:
 1. Get an API key from [OpenAI](https://platform.openai.com) or [Groq](https://console.groq.com)
-2. Add it to your environment as `OPENAI_API_KEY` or `GROQ_API_KEY`
+2. Add it to your environment as `OPENAI_API_KEY` or `GROQ_API_KEY` depending on your chosen provider

 ## Usage 🚀